 What is Good Friday?

-Good Friday is the English designation of Friday in Holy Week — that is, the Friday on which the Christian Church keeps the anniversary of the Crucifixion of Jesus Christ.
+In the Christian faith, Good Friday is the English designation of Friday in Holy Week — that is, the Friday on which the Christian Church keeps the anniversary of the Crucifixion of Jesus Christ.

 From the earliest times the Christians kept every Friday as a feast day; and the obvious reasons for those usages explain why Easter is the Sunday par excellence, and why the Friday which marks the anniversary of Christ's death came to be called the Great or the Holy or the Good Friday.